Iceland

 Snaefellsjökull

-This 1.410 m high glacier is supposed to be one of the most beautiful and regular vulcanos of the country.
-But only the peak of the vulcano is partly glaciated.
-In case of god weather you have an amazing view over Hellissandur and Breidafjördur-bay; maybe you can even spot the Westfjords.
+This 1.410 m high glacier is supposed to be one of the most beautiful and regular volcanoes of the country.
+But only the peak of the volcano is partly glaciated.
+In case of good weather you have an amazing view over Hellissandur and Breidafjördur-bay; maybe you can even spot the Westfjords.
 This glacier is also very attractive in literature – it is pictured as the entrance to the “centre of the Earth” in Jules Verne eponymous novel.

 Reykholt